 - 1. Inspected the policy and procedures for the processing of investment requests and determined they provided guidelines for processing investment requests. - 2.
 For a selection of processed trust fund reinvestments, inspected the DTSPs and determined both the processing and reviewing accountants documented completion of their respective reviews via digital signature. - 3.
 For a selection of processed UTF and GCRTF reinvestments, inspected the DTSPs and determined both the processing and reviewing accountants documented completion of their respective reviews via digital signature. - 4.
-For a selection of investment requests, inspected evidence and determined the processing trust fund manager digitally signed the Daily Transaction Support Package (DTSP) and reviewing trust fund manager appropriately documented completion of their review by signing off on the DTSP.
+For a selection of investment requests, inspected the DTSPs, reperformed the comparison of DTSPs to InvestOne records and determined both the processing and reviewing trust fund managers documented completion of their reviews via digital signature.

 5. For a selection of GCRTF investment requests, inspected the DTSPs and determined a processing accountant combined the supporting documentation and a reviewing accountant documented completion of his/her review via digital signature.
-No exceptions noted.

-Control Objective 10 - Investment Income
+Control Objective 9 - Investment Income